amirhr098/Water-Level-Classification-Using-DeepLearning/README.md

 + input1 and input2: Two inputs to the deep learning model, representing the gradient in the y-direction and the sum of intensities in each row, respectively.

-+ tower_1 and tower_2: Two branches of the deep learning model that extract features from the inputs input1 and input2, respectively.
++ tower_1 and tower_2: Two branches of the deep learning model that extract features from input1 and input2, respectively.

 + merged: A combination of the features from tower_1 and tower_2 that are then passed to the output layer to make the final prediction.